tsigegidey/coding-challenge/README.md

 <h2> Developer Installation </h2>

-**Note that all below commands should be run within the project root directory (/path/to/coding-challenge)**
+**Note that all the below commands should be run within the project root directory (/path/to/coding-challenge)**

 Firstly, install all the required primary and testing dependencies with the following commands: